 2. Lake Tahoe Basin

-Being the largest alpine lake in the country, Lake Tahoe is another popular camping location in California.
+Being the largest alpine lake in the country, Lake Tahoe is another popular camping spot in California.
 The West Shore is near many historic sites and is perfect for hiking and biking.
 The east shore is good for beach camping as it boasts some beautiful beaches.
 The south shore is suitable for families and RV camping, and north shore is best for fishing and hiking.
 So, camping in Lake Tahoe Basin Allows you a long range of activities to take part in.

 3. California’s Big Sur